 If you’re using a Kindle Fire device with a Mac you won’t be able to drag and drop files onto it.
 Instead you’ll need the Android File Transfer utility.

 Connect your Kindle Fire to your Mac using the USB cable, then launch the Android File Transfer application (it may open automatically).
 Drag your ebook file to the Books folder:

 It’s possible to send files directly to your Kindle device via its corresponding Send-to-Kindle email address.
 Go to the Amazon website, then to the Manage your Kindle option within your account and choose Manage your Devices.
 Here you’ll find a list of all your Kindle devices and their corresponding email addresses.
 You’ll have to verify each sender address the first time it’s used, but it’s a useful way to get files onto your Kindle if you’re having trouble connecting it to a computer.

 Transferring files via Dropbox

 You can use a file sharing service such as Dropbox to transfer ebook files to Kindle Fire devices.

-	Kindle ebooks can also be read using dedicated apps for the iPhone, iPad, Android, Windows Phone, Mac and Windows PC.
+Kindle ebooks can also be read using dedicated apps for the iOS, macOS, Windows and Android.
 I test these as part of the production process, and encourage you to do the same, but please note that these apps are not simulations of the Kindle device.
 Instead they provide alternative ways to read Kindle ebooks, and there may be differences in presentation.
-For example, the same ebook will look different when viewed on the Kindle and the app for iPad because they have different display size ratios.
+For example, the same ebook will look different when viewed on the Kindle device and the app for iPad because they have different display size ratios.

 Kindle App for iOS